Share on: Share on X fb in

 Huawei Band 10 bpm chart

-The maximum heart rate measure on the watch was 149 bpm, apparently not bad.
-But, looking to the bpm chart Huawei Band 10 performed very bad.
-In fact, looking at the chart it was a single spike during the 100 meters sprit, for the rest of the traning it recorded only 5 sprint (I made 10 sprints).
+It was recorded during the 100 meters sprit.
+For the rest of the traning it recorded only 5 sprint (I made 10 sprints).
 So it missed 50% of the sprints’ data!
 Furthermore, excluding the 149 bpm spike, the other sprints recorded had much lower top bpm rate, around 130 bpm.

 Test day 2, swimming test with the Polar Vantage M3 compared to Polar H10

 I went again to a swim training with two heart rate bpm monitor sensors.
 This time I tested Polar H10 electric chest sensor against Polar sport watch Vantage M3 optical sensor.
-I made this test to be sure that any smarthwatch sensor, even the best, is worse than H10 or Verity Sense upper arm optical sensor.
+I made this test to be sure that any smartwatch sensor, even the best, is worse than H10 or Verity Sense upper arm optical sensor.
 To be 100% sure, I made two test in two different days on day 2 and day 3.
 Let’s see the first one.

 The chart above is with H10 chest sensor and is perfect, no gap and I can see each sprint, exactly how I did the training.
 Maximum real heart rate was 153 bpm.